Kunezama/XenpaiBot/readme.md

 Newly Added : Added 6 Tools For Bug Hunter or Pentester with Super Duper Faster!, And Fix Some Bugs

-V1.2 : Grabber Hypestat, Grabber Haxor.ID, Grab Domain By Dorking, And Improve the appearance of ‘main.py’ and upgrade it to be cooler and more luxurious, with Fix some Bugs, V1.1 / Old Version : Reverse IP, Wordpress BruteForce antiBypass Captcha, And Fix Some Bugs
+V1.2 / Previous Version : Grabber Hypestat, Grabber Haxor.ID, Grab Domain By Dorking, And Improve the appearance of ‘main.py’ and upgrade it to be cooler and more luxurious, with Fix some Bugs, V1.1 / Old Version : Reverse IP, Wordpress BruteForce antiBypass Captcha, And Fix Some Bugs
 ```